Spanish 5.6. Perfect Subjunctive Tense

 Accented letters (if needed):

-5. Conjugate the Spanish verb "vivir" (to live) in the perfect subjunctive tense.
+7. Conjugate the Spanishย verb "hablar" (to talk) in the perfect subjunctive tense.

 yo